Pur3-MAlice/bear-minimum/README.md

 # **Bear Minimum**
 ## **Site Overview**
 Bear Minimum is an info-tainment (information/entertainment) website educating users on sustainability.
 The main aim of the website is provide useful advice and information about ways to slowly create a sustainable lifestyle in modern society as well as encourage users to 'get back to nature'.
-There's very little out there about general encouragement to lead a slightly more sustainible life, a lot of the media around being environmentally friendly is 100% effort or nothing.
-This website is trying to bridge this gap and create a more positive outlook on both sustainibility and Climate Change. (*Some of the images used in this README.md are slightly out of date and the area's have been since modified - however these changes are minor enough not to warrant new screenshots)
+There's very little out there about general encouragement to lead a slightly more sustainable life, a lot of the media around being environmentally friendly is 100% effort or nothing.
+This website is trying to bridge this gap and create a more positive outlook on both sustainability and Climate Change. (*Some of the images used in this README.md are slightly out of date and the areas have been since modified - however these changes are minor enough not to warrant new screenshots)
 ![Responsive Screenshot](/docs/screenshot/am-i-responsive.png)
 ## Table of Contents:
 1. [**Site Overview**](#site-overview)